marioroy/clearmod/README.md

 The XanMod Edge flavor includes NTSync (for fast kernel-backed Wine) and le9's patchset (providing anon and clean file pages protection under memory pressure).

 In March 2024, I added support to build Clear's native kernel.
-Support for the XanMod LTS, Main, and RT variants were removed.
+The XanMod LTS, Main, and RT variants were removed.

 ## Preparation and configuration